kunaltyagi/kunaltyagi.github.io/_posts/2025-05-03-split-commit.md

 And now?
 Now it's all a mess.
 The bug is fixed, yes, but the commit history?
-A a dumpster fire.
+A dumpster fire.
 A tangled mess rivaled only by a toddler left alone with a bowl of spaghetti while the babysitter went to fix a merge conflict.

 # The Alias